SundareshSankaran/NLP---Extract-Rule-Configuration/README.md

 # NLP - Extract-Rule-Configuration

-A Test Flow to demonstrate the SAS Studio Custom Step NLP - Extract Rule Configuration
+A test Flow to demonstrate the use of the SAS Studio Custom Step NLP - Extract Rule Configuration custom step.

+For example purposes only.
+Note that this makes use of the SAS Studio Custom Step contributed to the SAS Software GitHub repo, at this [folder](https://github.com/sassoftware/sas-studio-custom-steps/tree/main/NLP%20-%20Extract%20Rule%20Configuration).

 ## Import the example